DvdBr3o/bangumi-status-card/README.md

 Display bangumi status in a form of a svg card, which can be attached to any kind of your personal introduction, such as blog, github profile and so on.

+> [!WARNING]
-Unfortunately, since github svg card disallow remote image loading, there is currently no way to involve covers of anime in the github related cards.
+> Unfortunately, since svg disallow remote image loading, there is currently no way to involve covers of anime in the github related cards.
 QAQ.
-But for normal blogs the covers can be done right.
+> Encoding the covers into base64 and embeding it into svg is a way, but I'm not with it because it's kind of complicated and performance risky.

 ## How to use